 We might add another example that’s become popular lately.
 This one (“Just sayin’ ”) has no “but,” and it usually comes after the irritating statement, as in “You might look for a new hair stylist.
-Just sayin’. ” [Update: We wrote about post about this phrase in 2013.}
+Just sayin’. ” [Note: We wrote a post about this phrase in 2013.]

 To be fair, though, the impulse to use phrases like these is understandable.

 “It would be nice if we all stood behind our words instead of erecting walls of disclaimers in front of them,” McKean says.
 “But it’s also human to want to mitigate people’s reactions when we say something negative.”